LL Flooring Holdings Inc. (LL) Shares Decline Despite Market Challenges

-The stock of LL Flooring Holdings Inc. (NYSE: LL) has decreased by -10.72 when compared to last closing price of 4.29.Despite this, the company has seen a loss of -18.68% in its stock price over the last five trading days.
+LL Flooring Holdings Inc. (NYSE: LL)’s stock price has gone decline by -0.78 in comparison to its previous close of 3.83, however, the company has experienced a -0.78% decrease in its stock price over the last five trading days.

 Is It Worth Investing in LL Flooring Holdings Inc. (NYSE: LL) Right Now?

-The 36-month beta value for LL is also noteworthy at 2.14.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for LL is at 2.07.
+Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023